+Business Model

+The following provides an overview of the Business Model for the Site:

+VALUE PROPOSITION

+Jarrahdale Heritage Park is a highly significant site revealing unique stories of WA's timber milling history and other values within scenic forested landscape.
+It offers an iconic destination for both visitors and locals alike, forming a cultural heart for Jarrahdale's township and trails network.

+The primary benefits of developing Heritage Park are:

+- Supports the Shire's vision for Jarrahdale Trail Town by providing a 'missing link' between the town centre and surrounding trail activities.
+It will offer a range of short walk options closely linked with the inner town and form connections with existing businesses and proposed developments. - 2.
+Cultural, social, and economic benefits flowing on to the town of Jarrahdale as a whole. - 3.
+Provides a platform for temporary use by commercial operators by providing appropriate spaces and facilities. - Supports and gives confidence to separate leases at the Mill Manager's House and No1 Mill, and potential for commercial adventure attraction e.g. tree climb or flying fox.

+(continued over page)

+Responsibilities

-01 06.03 RESPONSIBILITIES 02 Shire of Serpentine Jarrahdale The Shire's primary responsibilities will be to facilitate and manage the Park's lease, its development through design and construction, its brand and marketing, and ongoing engagement with stakeholders, community, 03 and commercial operators.
-SSJ plays a critical role in keeping the Park's development and use aligned with the vision.
+Shire of Serpentine Jarrahdale

+The Shire's primary responsibilities will be to facilitate and manage the Site's lease, its development through design and construction, its brand and marketing, its ongoing engagement with stakeholders, community, and commercial operators, and its maintenance.
+The Shire plays a critical role in keeping the Site's development and use aligned with the vision.
 The main areas of anticipated initial and ongoing work required by the Shire are outlined in the following Cost + Resources Table.

-In defining the Shire's role and sustainable management of the Park, the Business and Marketing Plan 2007-04 2017 notes: "...wherever possible, the Shire should be the facilitator/enabler, not the 'doer' except with respect to services that it already provides or has an established support system to maintain - such as project management, road maintenance, rubbish collection and disposal, parks maintenance."
-05 In line with this it is assumed that the Shire will provide a project management role across the various projects, with delivery of most professional services and construction work by external consultants and contractors.
-The Shire will continue to provide certain maintenance tasks and take responsibility for maintenance/repair of new infrastructure.
-06 business The Shire will also be responsible for managing events held within the Park, including advertising available feasibility spaces, managing bookings and payments (if applicable), and following the public event approval process in accordance with legal requirements.
-Ap Landcare SJ, Jarrahdale Heritage Society + other groups The ongoing maintenance of the site is considered a primary risk for leasing the site and will be critical to its success.
-While certain tasks will fall within Shire's existing services (e.g. rubbish collection), the maintenance of the landscape and trails is specialised work that needs to be undertaken externally.
+In defining the Shire's role and sustainable management of the Site, the Business and Marketing Plan 2007-2017 notes: "...wherever possible, the Shire should be the facilitator/enabler, not the 'doer' except with respect to services that it already provides or has an established support system to maintain - such as project management, road maintenance, rubbish collection and disposal, parks maintenance."

+In line with this, it is assumed that the Shire will provide a project management role across the various projects, with delivery of most professional services and construction work by external consultants and contractors.
+The Shire will continue to provide core maintenance tasks and take responsibility for maintenance of the Site and repair of new infrastructure.
+Maintenance activities to undertake includes:

+- Daily maintenance (rubbish, fallen trees, and branches)

+- · Fuel reduction for mulching and burning

+- · Fire break maintenance

+The Shire will also be responsible for managing events held within the Site, including advertising available spaces, managing bookings and payments (if applicable), and following the public event approval process in accordance with legal requirements.

+Landcare SJ + other groups

+The ongoing maintenance of the Site is considered a primary risk for leasing the Site and will be critical to its success.
+While certain tasks will fall within Shire's existing services (e. g. rubbish collection), the maintenance of the landscape and trails is specialised work that might need to be undertaken externally (e. g.
+Annual planting).

-Historically the site has been maintained by Landcare SJ, a not for profit community organisation, together with other volunteer groups.
+Historically the Site has been maintained by Landcare SJ, a not-for-profit community organisation, together with other volunteer groups.
 The Jarrahdale Heritage Society is one group who have provided the majority of volunteer input.
-The Shire should strenghten the work of these existing stakeholders and at the same time seek to engage with and mobilise new volunteer groups.
+The Shire should strengthen the work of these existing stakeholders and at the same time seek to engage with and mobilise new volunteer groups.